microsoft/fabric-rest-api-specs/README.md

 ## API Documentation

 For detailed information on utilizing the Fabric APIs, please refer to the official documentation available at [Microsoft Fabric REST API documentation](https://learn.microsoft.com/en-us/rest/api/fabric).
+Some swagger specification contain the `x-ms-fabric-sdk-long-running-operation` tag.
+This tag is used to denote long running operations in Fabirc APIs.
+More information regarding this tag is available in: [Long running operations](https://learn.microsoft.com/en-us/rest/api/fabric/articles/long-running-operation)

 ## License